 Alcohol: Is There A Healthy Way To Enjoy It?

-Particularly as a means of celebration, there's always the tendency to relax and over-indulge, which can mean drinking more than you should.
+Particularly as a means of celebration, there's always the tendency to relax and over-indulge with alcohol, which can mean drinking more than you should.

 When it comes to alcohol, you should avoid cocktails, spirits and anything that contains colourings, chemical additives or preservatives.
 Distilled alcohol is too hot for the brain and the chemicals in commercially produced alcoholic beverages can add harmful toxins to your body.